ywy929/ESP32_SecondDisplay_Sender/README.md

-# Weight Balance LCD Sender
+# Second Display LCD Sender

 ESP32-based wireless data transmitter for weight scales.
 This project reads weight data from weight scales via RS-232 serial communication and transmits it wirelessly to a receiver ESP32 using the ESP-NOW protocol.